geanneraymarie/WDProjPotassiumAgaVelasco/readme.md

 1. About the Series
 2. About the Author
 3. Characters
-Ron Kamonohashi
+-Ron Kamonohashi
-Totomaru Isshiki (his POV will be the one used by the player)
+-Totomaru Isshiki (his POV will be the one used by the player)
-Milo Moriarty
+-Milo Moriarty
-Winter Moriarty
+-Winter Moriarty
-Eliot Moriarty
+-Eliot Moriarty
-Spitz Fire
+-Spitz Fire
-Amamiya
+-Amamiya

 - Casefiles (1)